okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/aircraft-index.md

 [VC-10 Main Site](https://okb1creativedesignbureau-spec.github.io/OKB-1_Creative_Design_Bureau/products/vc10.html)

 This project is a high-fidelity 3D CAD reconstruction of the VC.10 and its variations models, a long-range British iconic airliner that has become one of the Cold-War retro-aesthethic commercial aircraft in aviation history.
-The model is built from scratch using archival drawings, scattered technical references, and photographic measurement techniques alongside many existing .
+The model is built from scratch using archival drawings, scattered technical references, and photographic measurement techniques alongside many existing citations.

 [Product Technical Description](https://okb1creativedesignbureau-spec.github.io/OKB-1_Creative_Design_Bureau/products/cad-vc10.html)